netdata/blog/content/posts/resources-guides-monitoring-netdata.md

 **<span style="color: #17CE8A;">Awesome Site Reliability Engineering</span>**  -> [link](https://github.com/dastergon/awesome-sre)

 Yes, it's another `awesome` list.
-While awesome lists might seem a bit overplayed by now, the SRE list is being actively updated and is full of excellent articles and other resources to help you get a better grasp on monitoring, observability, and overall culture around site reliability engineering (SRE).
+While awesome lists might seem a bit overplayed by now, the site reliability engineering (SRE) list is being actively updated and is full of excellent articles and other resources to help you get a better grasp on monitoring, observability, and the overall culture around the demanding work of keeping sites up-and-running in trying conditions.

 **<span style="color: #17CE8A;">Observability: the new wave or buzzword?</span>** -> [link](https://medium.com/@dlite/observability-the-new-wave-or-buzzword-fc23a68abf72)

-You might have heard the *observability* word yourself, but do you understand how it fits alongside monitoring, debugging, and alerting?
+You might have heard the *observability* word, but do you understand how it fits alongside monitoring, debugging, and alerting?

 {{< figure src="/img/resources-guides-monitoring-netdata_observability.png" alt="A photograph of two pyramid charts showing the increase in reliance on debugging over the last 5 years" position="center" caption="Just one way to perceive the 'observability iceberg'." captionPosition="center" >}}